Latenode

 Action

-Create Event in Google Calendar
+Create new event in Google Calendar

 Setup guide